golmschenk/qusi/docs/quick-start-tutorial.rst

 Install
 -------
-First, you need Python 3.6+ with :code:`pip` installed.
+First, you need Python 3.7 with :code:`pip` installed (most Python 3.6+ versions should work, but some required packages may not be available on newer verisons yet).
 Ideally, this Python install is in its own Python virtual environment or Conda environment to make sure this project doesn't interfere with other projects and vice versa.
 The rest of this tutorial assumes the command :code:`python` will run your Python 3 install (on some systems this will run Python 2 by default).
 The same is true for :code:`pip` running the Python 3 related version of :code:`pip`.